 John Warren is a principal in the Houston office of Cokinos | Young.
 John is Board Certified by The Texas Board of Legal Specialization in Construction Law and focuses his practice on all types of major industrial, commercial, and residential construction, development, and real estate.
 Although he often helps clients avoid litigation through early involvement in the project’s lifecycle, John is frequently asked to handle disputes relating to design and construction defects, delays, loss of productivity, differing site conditions, mechanic’s and materialman’s liens, and performance and payment bond issues in the public and private sectors.
 John has counseled clients with respect to projects involving large petroleum processing facilities, tank farms, marine terminals, pipelines, dredging operations, convention centers, airports, schools, hospitals, hotels, federal government buildings, multi-level office buildings, condominiums, fire stations, commercial/retail buildings, strip malls, roads, bridges, master-planned developments, raw land, and residences.

-In addition to his litigation practice, John also regularly drafts, reviews, and negotiates all types of construction, real estate, and development contracts, as well as commercial leases and commercial lending packages.
+In addition to his litigation practice, John also regularly drafts, reviews, and negotiates all types of construction (including EPC), real estate, and development contracts, as well as commercial leases and commercial lending packages.

 John is a frequent speaker and author concerning various legal issues affecting the construction industry.
 John is the current Chair-Elect of the Houston Bar Association’s Construction Law Section, and is the immediate past Young Construction Lawyer Representative for the State Bar Construction Law Section.
-He was the Presiding Officer for the 2016 and 2017 Basic Course in Texas Construction Law in Houston and Dallas, respectively, and is the Editor of The Change Order, a monthly publication reporting on significant cases affecting Construction Law, which is distributed in connection with the State Bar of Texas Construction Law Section.
+He was the Presiding Officer for the 2016 and 2017 Basic Course in Texas Construction Law in Houston and Dallas, respectively, and is currently the Editor of The Change Order, a monthly publication reporting on significant cases affecting Construction Law, which is distributed in connection with the State Bar of Texas Construction Law Section.
 John is also an active member of several industry organizations.

 Recognitions & Distinctions